Censors loom large over Sony's PlayStation prospects in China

 Because gaming consoles were banned until January, PC and mobile games dominate the Chinese market, where gaming revenues grew by more than a third from 2012 to nearly $14 billion last year.

-Sony will sell its consoles in China through a joint venture with Shanghai Oriental Pearl Group Co Ltd.
+Sony will sell its consoles in China through a joint venture with Shanghai Oriental Pearl Group Co Ltd 600832.SS.

 (Editing by Stephen Coates and Jason Neely)